Teething pain relief is something that becomes the most important thing for parents once the tiny one starts getting teeth.

 Teething can start any time between the age of 3 months to 18 months.

-Some kids are even born with teeth, and these teeth are called the natal teeth.
+Some kids are even born with teeth, and these teeth are called natal teeth.
 These are mainly the front lower 2 teeth.
 Some kids get these front lower teeth within the first month of life.
-These are then know as the neonatal teeth.
-Usually these are small and are mobile due to underdeveloped roots.
+These are then known as neonatal teeth.
+Usually, these are small and are mobile due to underdeveloped roots.
 For this you need to visit a dentist (pediatric dentist) and if your dentist suggests you can get them removed.

 The maximum you can wait for the first tooth to erupt in your baby’s mouth is till the age of 18 months.

 All the 20 milk teeth will erupt by the age of 3 years.

 What are the signs that your baby is teething??

 There might be a lot of confusion about why the baby is so cranky.
 Here are the symptoms you need to look for to know for sure that your baby is teething: